Italy Faculty and Staff

 Buongiorno and welcome,

 Spending next year in Italy will be one of the most exciting and meaningful educational experiences you will ever have.
 I know that it may be difficult to study abroad for nine months, but I can guarantee you that it will change your life for the better.
 Thank you, in advance, for your trust and courage.

 I’d like to share with you some information about SYA Italy and about myself.
-As a member of the SYA Italy Class of 2017, you will attend classes with other juniors and seniors from all over the U.S. Our school occupies a restored palazzo in Viterbo’s historic city center, complete with 16th-century Italian frescoes adorning the walls.
+Our school occupies a restored palazzo in Viterbo’s historic city center, complete with 16th-century Italian frescoes adorning the walls.
 You will live with a hand-picked and carefully screened Italian host family; engage in an exciting curriculum that brings Classics, Italian language and Italian history to life; and travel extensively in some of the most interesting parts of this amazing country.
 SYA Italy’s faculty includes both American and Italian teachers: our English and math teachers hail from excellent independent schools in the U.S., while our Italian faculty members are well-versed in teaching American students.